Londonderry Mall: Renovation

 In September 2014, Londonderry Mall publicly announced a renovation and remerchandising project.
 The renovation completely changed the face of the mall, including all new entrances, lighting, escalators, elevators, along with the relocation of many stores and the food court.
 The renovation was designed by MMC Architects and GH+A Design and was completed in August 2017.

-The demolition of the mall was complete by mid-2015, which included the removal of all elevators, escalators, water fountains and plant-beds.
+Demolition and gutting of the interior of the mall was completed by mid-2015, which included the removal of all elevators, escalators, water fountains and plant-beds.
 The first phase of the renovation was complete in June 2016, which included the relocation of the food court and the renovation of the mall common areas.
-The second phase of the renovation completed in August 2017, in which the new Simons store opened to the public, along with much smaller local Alberta based stores.
+The second phase of the renovation was completed in August 2017, in which the new Simons store opened to the public, along with much smaller local Alberta based stores.